 Did you know that Canada has a Paris?
 Paris, Ontario is located just down the road from Scotland and not too far from Cambridge.
 If you want to take a road trip you can also pop into Copenhagen en route to London before checking out Dublin and Luxemburg.
 Ontario clearly wants to be a little Europe!
 But, contrary to popular belief, Paris, Ontario was not named after Paris, France.
-It got its name from the gypsum deposits that lay along the Grand River which runs through town.
+Paris, Ontario got its name from the gypsum deposits that lay along the Grand River which runs through town.
 The gypsum was used to create Plaster of Paris to make walls and ceilings and hence the town became known as Paris.

-Dave and I moved to Paris, Ontario two years ago and love calling this picturesque community our home.
+Dave and I moved to the small town of Paris, Ontario two years ago and love calling this picturesque community our home.
 It has been named the Prettiest Little Town in Canada, and with it being located just 1 hour and 20 minutes from Toronto, Paris has become a very popular day trip for people wishing to escape the city.
 If you are looking for a great weekend getaway or even just a day of exploring these are all the things to do in Paris, Ontario.

-Things to do in Paris Ontario
+Things to do in Paris, Ontario

 Paris, Ontario totally surprised me.
 I grew up not too far away from here and hadn’t returned for more than 20 years.
 Dave grew up just up the road in Burlington and had never been here before!
 It was never on our radar, but after coming to look at houses with my parents before the pandemic, we found ourselves buying one of our own instead!
 This isn’t the Paris (or Brant County for that matter) that I knew growing up.
 Paris now has contemporary restaurants, cool boutique shops, and plenty of outdoor adventures to be had along the Grand River.
 So let’s get ready to dive in!